Kʼinich Janaabʼ Pakal: Death and burial

-Initially, it was hotly debated whether the bones in the tomb were really those of Pakal.
-The skeleton's comparatively minor degree of dental wear suggested the owner's age as some 40 years younger than the age recorded for Pakal in the inscriptional texts, leading some—including the tomb's discoverer Alberto Ruz Lhuillier—to contend that the texts must have referred to two people with the same name or used a non-standard method of recording time.
+Initially, there was intense debate over whether the bones in the tomb truly belonged to Pakal.
+The skeleton's relatively minor degree of dental wear suggested that its owner was approximately 40 years younger than the age recorded for Pakal in the inscriptional texts.
+This discrepancy led some, including the tomb's discoverer, Alberto Ruz Lhuillier, to argue that the texts must have referred to two individuals with the same name or employed a non-standard method of recording time.
 Epigraphers, on the other hand, insisted that allowing for such possibilities would go against everything else that is known about the Maya calendar and Maya written history, and asserted that the texts clearly state that it is indeed Kʼinich Janaabʼ Pakal entombed within, and that he did in fact die at the advanced age of 80, after reigning for 68 years.
 More recent morphometric analysis of the rest of the skeleton demonstrates that the entombed individual could not have lived less than fifty years and most likely died in their eighth or ninth decade of life, consistent with the textual evidence rather than the younger age estimates of early researchers.
 The disparity between the dental wear and the skeletal morphology is likely due to Pakal's aristocratic status, which would have allowed him access to a softer, less abrasive diet than the average Maya person so that his teeth naturally acquired less wear.
 Unusually large accumulations of dental calculus on his teeth are also consistent with such an interpretation.

 Further archaeological explorations have continued to shed light on Pakal's burial site.
 In 2016 an underground water tunnel was discovered under the Temple of Inscriptions; a stucco mask depicting an elderly Pakal was subsequently found in August 2018.

 Pakal's sarcophagus

 The large carved stone sarcophagus lid in the Temple of Inscriptions is a unique piece of Classic Maya art.
-Iconographically, it is closely related to the large wall panels of the temples of the Cross and the Foliated Cross centered on world trees.
+Iconographically, however, it is closely related to the large wall panels of the temples of the Cross and the Foliated Cross centered on world trees.
 Around the edges of the lid is a band with cosmological signs, including those for sun, moon, and star, as well as the heads of six named noblemen of varying rank.
 The central image is that of a cruciform world tree.
 Beneath Pakal is one of the heads of a celestial two-headed serpent viewed frontally.
 Both the king and the serpent head on which he seems to rest are framed by the open jaws of a funerary serpent, a common iconographic device for signalling entrance into, or residence in, the realm(s) of the dead.
-The king himself wears the attributes of the Tonsured maize god - in particular a turtle ornament on the breast - and is shown in a peculiar posture that may denote rebirth.
-Interpretation of the lid has raised controversy.
+The king himself wears the attributes of the Tonsured Maize God—in particular a turtle ornament on the breast—and is shown in a peculiar posture that may denote rebirth.
 Linda Schele saw Pakal falling down the Milky Way into the southern horizon.